 Drop batter into prepared muffin pan, filling them until about 2/3 full.

 Bake for approximately 20 -25 minutes.
 Insert a tester into one of the muffins to see if it comes out clean.
 The edges of the top of the muffins should be golden brown.

-In reality, these Applesauce Muffins with Cinnamon Spiced Icing are a source of conflict for me.
+In reality, this Applesauce Muffin recipe is a source of conflict for me.
 They seem to push the boundaries between muffins and cupcakes.

 I was in a dilemma.
 What should I call this recipe?
-Applesauce Muffins or Applesauce Cupcakes?
+Easy Applesauce Muffins or Applesauce Cupcakes?

 So I went to Wikipedia to do a little research.

 - Generally fit into the palm of an adult hand

 - Meant to be eaten in one sitting (or one bite…whatever you prefer)

 - Similar in shape to cupcakes but generally not as sweet and generally do not have icing (whoops!)

 - Usually baked in a small, thin paper